Connection between net promoter score and golf club membership retention

 NPS calculation

-NPS can be a good starting point/springboard from which the evaluator can engage in a deeper conversation with the respondent and to gather data as to why the customer responded the way they did, either positively or negatively.
+NPS can be a good starting point/springboard from which the evaluator can engage in a deeper conversation with the respondent and gather data as to why the customer responded the way they did, either positively or negatively.

-We must understand what motives people to join our golf club or to leave it.
-In Syngenta's latest Download Syngenta_growing_golf_in_the_uk_summary_report survey among the TOP5 off course stimulus (I don't want to list on course expectations because there is no new there) we can find such issues as:
+In Syngenta’s latest Download Syngenta_growing_golf_in_the_uk_summary_report survey among the TOP5 off-course stimulus (I don’t want to list on-course expectations because there is no new there), we can find such issues as:

 • comfortable with the golf course and surroundings;